cbrKrtek/Writeups/NewYear_CTF_2026_Grodno/exFill_NY_CTF_2026.md

 ## Conclusion
 Thanks to the authors of NY CTF 2026 for the interesting challenges and the opportunity to review the challenge from the participant's view.
-I think this task will accept specialists, who understand the basics of network and Wireshark, and little bit skills in a steganography :)
+I think this task will accept specialists, who understand the basics of network and Wireshark, and little bit skills in a steganography.See you soon :hand: